 Watsamon Tri-yasakda, also known as “June” is a photographer and visual storyteller based in Bangkok, Thailand.
 She is actively documenting issues of human rights for LGBTIQ community in Thailand and Southeast Asia.
 She has been working with local and international editorial publications, organizations and commercial clients.
-Her works have been published and featured in the local and international publications such as The Momentum, Sarakadee Magazine, BK Magazine, Coconuts, Buzzfeed and After Ellen.
+Her works have been published and featured in the local and international publications such as Financial Times, DER SPIEGEL, and Global Citizen, Coconuts, Buzzfeed, Sarakadee Magazine, and The Momentum.
 Since 2018, she has been working as a full-time photographer at THE STANDARD, a leading media outlet from Thailand covering all things news, culture and lifestyle.

 Moreover, she is a selected participant in Obscura Festival of Photography’s “The Southeast Asian Photography Masterclass” under the OSTKREUZ Photographer’s Agency, and a fellow of UNDP’s Being LGBTIQ in Asia Media Fellowship Programme.
 Also, she’s been selected as a participant of 2018 Angkor Photo Workshops.

 Watsamon holds a B.A. in Language and Culture (BALAC) from Chulalongkorn University, Thailand.
 In 2015, she received a scholarship to study a Diploma in Photojournalism, Konrad Adenauer Asian Center for Journalism at the Ateneo de Manila University.
 She was selected for 2015 Chiangmai Documentary Arts Festival’s Mentor Program.